SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* prod backup

+neo consumers subscribe to /graph/commands

+admin menu ui: Graph Operations (or similar) with permissions

+get all subscribers to publish /graph/commands/handler/stop-replica

+subscribe to /graph/commands/reply/stop-replica

+user selects graph-replica, clicks stop button

+disable (at least) graph repairs and graph sync, but better to replace all page requests (except for graph operations page) with maintenance page

+publish /graph/commands/handler/stop-replica/published/0, with operation guid (tie into traceid?)

+consumers receive, disable replica and wait for all request to replica to finish

+consumers publish /graph/commands/reply/stop-replica/published/0

+wait for all subscribers to publish reply matching operation guid

+show ticks next to subscribers that have stopped (auto page refresh? let user refresh? signalr or equivalent probably overkill)

+once all ticked, let user know dump can be taken of graph (show instructions?)

+once user clicks backup taken

+publish /graph/commands/handler/start-replica/published/0

+wait for all replies, showing result to operator

+or cmd line (to do backup would need to be run inside noe container in k8s)

+publish /graph/commands/stop-replica

+show operation id to user - have facility to restart replicas, in case something goes wrong and they need to send out another start

+if the replica is running, that should be a no-op, apart from sending the reply

 * pre-populate custom graph sync settings to represent the real defaults
 * add visualisation settings into read only set
 * can't reset focus on a pagelocation, nor visualise it from the editor